zwerm/composite-bs-client/README.md

 You simply extend from `AbstractBSClient`, or use the provided `EventBSClient`, and you're away laughing.

-## Session Ids and You
+## Identifying and tracking clients

-The `userBotSessionId` is the most important property of the whole BotSocket client system.
+The `clientId` is the most important property of the whole BotSocket client system.
-BotSocket servers need a way to reference individual clients that are connected to them.
+BotSocket servers need a way to reference and track individual clients that are connected to them.

-By default, the BotSocket server will provide connecting clients with a newly-generated `sessionId`, as part of the BotSocket server's handshake.
+By default, the BotSocket server will provide connecting clients with a newly-generated `clientId`, as part of the BotSocket server's handshake.

-If however a connecting BotSocket client includes the `session` GET parameter, then that value will be used as the client's `sessionId`.
+If however a connecting BotSocket client includes the `clientId` GET parameter, then that value will be used as the client's `clientId`.

 This is not something you provide yourself in the BotSocket server connection URL.
-Instead, you pass the desired `sessionId` value to the `BSClientSocket#connect` & `BSClientSocket#reconnect` functions.
+Instead, you pass the desired `clientId` value to the `BSClientSocket#connect` & `BSClientSocket#reconnect` functions.

-As part of `AbstractBSClient`'s implementation, whenever a call to `BSClientSocket#connect()` or `BSClientSocket#reconnect()` is made, the result of `get AbstractBSClient#userBotSessionId()` is passed as the `sessionId` parameter.
+As part of `AbstractBSClient`'s implementation, whenever a call to `BSClientSocket#connect()` or `BSClientSocket#reconnect()` is made, the result of `get AbstractBSClient#clientId()` is passed as the `clientId` parameter.

-This makes controlling sessions easy, as you can simply override the getter & setter functions for `AbstractBSClient#userBotSessionId`.
+This makes controlling sessions easy, as you can simply override the getter & setter functions for `AbstractBSClient#clientId`.

 For example, here's what a basic cookie-based session management implementation could look like: